lcdb/genomics-workshop-2018/01_bash.rst

 		wget https://raw.githubusercontent.com/lcdb/genomics-workshop-2018/master/data/Dm.CLAMP.3prRNA.bedGraph.gz

 "wget" is a program that downloads a file from the internet according to a URL provided to it.
+Think of it as the equivalent of "Right Click -> Save Link As" in a web browser.
 If the download is successful, it should save the file to the current working directory.

 Inspecting the data
 -------------------